 Q: What languages are covered?

 We offer translation of the following six languages to and from English for Preview: Arabic, Simplified Chinese, French, German, Spanish, and Portuguese.
-We will add many more languages when we make the service generally available.
+Six additional languages will be supported soon, including Japanese, Russian, Italian, Traditional Chinese, Turkish, and Czech.

 Q: Why should I use Amazon Translate?

 You should use Amazon Translate because it enables you to reach more customers, communicate with them more effectively, and decrease your TCO.
 Many businesses have large volumes of content, user or company authored; the only way to make all of it accessible in multiple languages in a timely manner is to use Machine Translation.
 Because Amazon Translate costs a fraction of the cost of human translation (0.05% at $15/1M characters for Amazon Translate vs $30K for human translation on average), businesses can now afford to translate content they could not before.

 For Language Service Providers (LSP) and value-added resellers, Amazon Translate supports business growth and expansion.
 With Amazon Translate, LSPs can increase productivity by as much as 50% and produce larger volumes of translation, freeing professional translators to focus on high-end creative content.
 Resellers can broaden their service portfolio without building new infrastructure or hiring staff.

 Q: What are the most common use cases for Amazon Translate?

 Amazon Translate is a great solution in cases where the volume of content is high, speed is critical, and a certain level of translation imperfection (usually minor) is acceptable.
 For example, if you need to extract insights from large volumes of text in many languages, enable customers to search your application in their language of choice, make user-authored content such as forums and support content accessible in languages other than the source, get the gist out of responses to questionnaires and surveys, or publish a first draft – you can use Amazon Translate’s raw output.